severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 2, Scene 4.md

 ==96==Let them play.
 Play, sirs.
 Sit on my knee, Doll.
 A rascal bragging slave!
 The rogue fled from me like quicksilver.

 **DOLL.**
-==97==I’ faith, and thou follow’dst him like a church.
+==97==I’faith, and thou follow’dst him like a church.
 Thou whoreson little tidy Bartholomew boar-pig, when wilt thou leave fighting a’ days and foining a’ nights, and begin to patch up thine old body for heaven?

 *Enter, behind, Prince Henry and Poins, disguised.*